-In February 2007, a new US provisional application was filed on behalf of Lixte Biotechnology Holdings, Inc. This provisional patent application identifies a lead compound that has activity against glioblastoma multiform cell lines in vitro.
+In February 2007, a new US provisional application was filed on behalf of Lixte Biotechnology Holdings, Inc. under our sole name.
+This filing does not fall under the CRADA agreement.
+We have the sole right to any patent issued under this application.
+This provisional patent application identifies a lead compound that has activity against glioblastoma multiform cell lines in vitro.
 This provisional patent application also describes a series of homologs of the lead compound.